Concerts, carnivals and cricket – here’s how to spend the season.

 Somerset House Summer Series

 Lights, camera, Somerset House.
 Every year, the legendary venue comes alive with alfresco fun.
-Somerset House Summer Series runs from 11 to 21 July, and takes place in its iconic courtyard.
-The concerts include Pip Millett on 11 July, DBN Gogo on 13 July, Corinne Bailey on 14 July and Patti Smith Quartet on 21 July.
+Somerset House Summer Series runs from 10 to 20 July, and takes place in its iconic courtyard.
+The concerts include Rizzle Kicks on 10 July, FLO on 19 July, and Giggs & Family on 20 July.

 GO: Visit www.somersethouse.org.uk for more information.